Scarborough railway station: Other operators

-In summer West Coast Railways operates steam locomotive hauled Scarborough Spa Express services from York.
+Previously in summer, West Coast Railways operated a steam locomotive-hauled Scarborough Spa Express services from York; however, a regular planned service has not operated for some years, and now only the occasional charter train is operated.

-Scarborough is also a popular destination for charter services as it has an operational turntable.
+Scarborough is also a popular destination for charter services, as it has an operational turntable.

 Future of the station

 Three different proposals were put forward at the November 2009 Town Team meeting by SNAP Architects (Hull) with Local Transport Projects (Beverley) on the development of the Scarborough station area.
 All the proposals focused on different aspects (such as community/green/transport) of development.
 All three proposed improving the station frontage and opening up an entrance to the south of the station.

 Service improvements

-The new TPE and Northern franchises, which started in April 2016, were committed to improved service frequencies and rolling stock on both lines - the York route was have two departures per hour instead of the previous one as of December 2019, both operators offering an hourly service as far as York, whilst the Hull line now has an hourly timetable seven days per week.
+The new TPE and Northern franchises, which started in April 2016, were committed to improved service frequencies and rolling stock on both lines – the York route was have two departures per hour instead of the previous one as of December 2019, both operators offering an hourly service as far as York, whilst the Hull line now has an hourly timetable seven days per week.
 The latter was introduced at the May 2019 timetable change, but plans for the York line to go to 2tph have since been put on hold due to lack of available rolling stock.

-Trains to Liverpool have also been diverted west of Stalybridge to travel via Manchester Victoria and Newton-le-Willows (reverting to the route they used prior to May 1989).
+Trains to Liverpool were also diverted west of Stalybridge to travel via Manchester Victoria and Newton-le-Willows (reverting to the route they used prior to May 1989).
 The improved service saw a new £7 million train servicing depot built in Scarborough to maintain the rolling stock.
+Since the December 2022 timetable update, trains now terminate in Manchester rather than running through to Liverpool.